Understanding The Changes In Cash

 When a company purchases inventory (merchandise purchased in order to be resold) what will happen to its Cash account?

 What happens to the company's Cash account if it borrows money from the bank by signing a note payable?

-What happens to a company's Cash account if it declares a dividend on its shares of stock?
+What happens to a company's Cash account if it declares and pays a dividend on its shares of stock?

 What is the effect on its Cash account when a company prepays a 6-month insurance premium?